 It seems that each major hurricane tends to teach those of us in the construction industry some lesson.
-With Hurricane Andrew, the lessons were the importance of protection from windborne debris, and the importance of proper construction of overhangs on gable ends.
+With Hurricane Andrew, the lessons were the importance of protection from windborne debris, and the importance of proper construction of gable end overhangs.